rongrimes/weewx-tempest-pi/README.md

  ---

  ## Insert your Serial number into weewx.conf

+ 1. `sudo edit /etc/weewx/weewx.conf`
- 1. We want the Tempest serial number (here: ST-00052000) in the sensor map code:
+ 2. We want the Tempest serial number (here: ST-00052000) in the sensor map code:
   In /etc/weewx/weewx.conf, search/replace **ST-00000025** with **ST-00052000** (but with what you found in your log file)
  1. I also uncommented all lines in [[sensor_map]].
 Not sure what effect this has.
+ 1. Save the configuration file (`weewx.conf`).
  1. Restart weewx.
   `sudo /etc/init.d/weewx restart`
  1. Let run for 10 - 15 minutes (or more).